ShadwLink/shadwlink.github.io/_posts/2026-03-28-the-trilogy-godot-edition-part-5-map-loading.md

 }
 ```

-The result of this code is exactly the same as the MultiMesh implementation previously except it uses a few more draw calls, and it allows us to render different meshes for each instance.
+The result of this code is exactly the same as the MultiMesh implementation except it uses a few more draw calls, and it allows us to render different meshes for each instance.

 ## IDE loading